 This chai masala-4 ingredients recipe requires only four easily available ingredients.
-A pinch of this tea masala powder will boost a regular tea with the flavour and aroma of spices.
+A pinch of this tea masala powder will boost a regular tea with the flavor and aroma of spices.

 Jump to: